gjb2048/moodle-theme_essential/README.md

 New in 2.5.2
 ========================
  - New theme setting to have user image show in the header when logged in.
+ - Admin can choose to revert courses to a "standard" layout with blocks on the left and right sides
  - Font Awesome now loaded and cached through lib.php.
 Should improve performance
  - Minor CSS fixes